nuxt-community/express-template/README.md

 | npm run dev | Start ExpressJS server in development with Nuxt.js in dev mode (hot reloading).
 Listen on [http://localhost:3000](http://localhost:3000). |
 | npm run build | Build the nuxt.js web application for production. |
 | npm start | Start ExpressJS server in production. |

-## Backpack

-We use [backpack](https://github.com/palmerhq/backpack) to watch and build the application, so you can use the latest ES6 features (module syntax, async/await, etc.).

 ## Examples